ajberkley/cl-binary-store/README.md

 This method should return as two values two functions which will replace the default serialization / deserialization of objects of that type.
 If you do this, you probably want to define a new codespace anyway, so you could just do it directly with defstore / defrestore functions, but there is no penalty to doing it this way.

-The specialized-serializer function will be called with
-    (lambda (object storage eq-refs store-object assign-new-reference-id)) which should have the side effect of modifying storage, eq-refs, calling store-object and or assign-new-reference-id.
-Correspondingly, the specialized-deserializer function will be called with:
+The specialized-serializer function will be called with parameters (object storage eq-refs store-object assign-new-reference-id) which should have the side effect of modifying storage, eq-refs, calling store-object and or assign-new-reference-id.
+Correspondingly, the specialized-deserializer function will be called with (storage restore-object)
-    (lambda (storage restore-object)

 ### Adding code points to the codespace